mmvih/BioinformaticsNLP/README.md

 # BioinformaticsNLP
-Data Analysis on papers provided by PubMed's Open Access Subset
+These codes are to help streamline and organize XML files from PubMed's Open Access Subset.